NShahri/EmperorTour/README.md

 ## How to run

 ### Build the package
-Run the following command for linting, testing and building process.
+Run the following command for linting, testing and building package.
 > grunt
 You can find the final package in 'dist' folder.